 “better to light a single candle than to curse the darkness”

 Each year, instead of new year’s resolutions, I try to write a list of things I want to do.
-The year, one of these is to share with you each month something little, but something good.
+This year, one of these is to share with you each month something little, but something good.
 Looking at the world as a whole, my choices might make no real difference but I want to make choices I feel good about.
 I also hope that by sharing these choices, I might make someone just a little more conscious of the choices they are making.

 So without further ado: welcome to 12 months of good stuff, things big and small which will help you walk a little lighter in the earth – to live a little more ethically.